Cardinals vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 90 hits with 22 doubles, two triples, seven home runs, 41 walks and 36 RBI.
-He's also stolen one base.
+- Jurickson Profar has 22 doubles, two triples, seven home runs, 43 walks and 37 RBI (91 total hits).
+He has stolen one base.

-- Profar has picked up at least one hit in two straight games.
-During his last five outings he is hitting .333 with two doubles, two walks and two RBI.
+- Profar enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .273 with a double, three walks and an RBI.

 Profar Recent Games